TomDDG/ZXPicoMD/Code/README.md

 As discussed in [Notes on Memory Usage](#notes-on-memory-usage) I use a read ahead buffer so during this initial 40ms the PICO grabs the first 12 sectors ready to stream to the Interface 1.

 The playback always starts with a read with data being expected from the ZX PicoMD to the IF1.
-Suring a `SAVE`, `ERASE` or `MOVE` this will only change to a write phase when the IF1 has determined it is at the correct or a blank sector.
+During a `SAVE`, `ERASE` or `MOVE` this will only change to a write phase when the IF1 has determined it is at the correct or a blank sector.
 The only time this differs is during a `FORMAT` which will start after the first sector is read in.

 ## Notes on the Microdrive Cartridge